pgailinas/videoqa-representation-comparison/docs/index.md

 ## Motivation

-Modern multimodal AI systems increasingly require the ability to understand both visual and temporal information in video, making VideoQA an important research area for evaluating contextual reasoning and retrieval capabilities.
+The rapid growth of video-based data has created increasing demand for AI systems capable of understanding visual scenes, temporal sequences, motion, and contextual relationships distributed across long video streams.
+Unlike static-image understanding, Video Question Answering (VideoQA) requires multimodal reasoning across both spatial and temporal information, making it a challenging benchmark for evaluating retrieval strategies, long-context inference, and large language model integration.
+The emergence of retrieval-augmented generation (RAG) techniques has further expanded interest in scalable methods for grounding AI reasoning in relevant video content while reducing hallucinations and improving contextual accuracy.

 ## What Is Video Question Answering (VideoQA)